rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p15:

+.. container:: snum

+   :ref:`15 <9899_6.5.2.5p15>`

-:ref:`15 <9899_6.5.2.5p15>` EXAMPLE 7 Since compound literals are unnamed, a single compound literal cannot specify a circularly linked object.
+EXAMPLE 7 Since compound literals are unnamed, a single compound literal cannot specify a circularly linked object.
 For example, there is no way to write a self-referential compound literal that could be used as the function argument in place of the named object endless_zeros below:

 ::